githubtraining/introduction-to-github-apps/README.md

-Have you ever wanted to add your own feature to GitHub, or automate repetitive tasks?
+Meet GitHub Apps—the best way to build on GitHub.
+Automate repetitive tasks to save you time (and headspace) and reduce friction in your project.
+Learn how to build custom workflows with GitHub’s REST and GraphQL APIs, installed directly on your organizations and user accounts.

-Say hello to GitHub Apps!
-GitHub Apps allow you to build custom workflows on top of GitHub's API.
-They can be installed directly on organizations and user accounts, and then granted access to specific repositories.
-This course will show you how automation can improve your workflow and reduce friction within your project.
+In this course, you’ll learn how to:

-After completing this course, you’ll be able to:
+- Get started with GitHub's REST and GraphQL APIs

-- Install GitHub Apps
+- Put GitHub webhooks to use
-- Find other GitHub and OAuth Apps to improve your workflow
+- Work with GitHub Apps, including what they are, their place in the development ecosystem, and how they're structured
-- Configure GitHub Apps to fit your needs
+- Install Probot apps onto your repository

-This course has a dedicated message board on the [GitHub Community]({{ communityBoard }}) website.
-If you want to discuss this course with GitHub Trainers or other participants create a post over there.
-The message board can also be used to troubleshoot any issue you encounter while taking this course.
+This course has a dedicated message board on the [GitHub Community Forum]({{ communityBoard }}).
+Create a post to start a conversation, discuss this course with GitHub Trainers and participants, or troubleshoot any issues you encounter.